What are safe havens for pets?

 Safe havens operate differently from one community to another.
 They may involve networks of foster homes or partnerships with local kennels, animal shelters, or veterinarians.
 Some domestic violence shelters may house survivors and their pets together in the same room, while others provide on-site kennels.
 Safe havens can be independent nonprofit organizations or formal partnerships between animal welfare and human service agencies.
 Specific arrangements, including length of stay and visitation options, vary from one safe haven to another.
 In all cases, the pet’s location should be highly guarded in order to protect the pets and their family members.

 Until AWI established the Safe Havens for Pets Project in 2011 (originally as “Safe Havens Mapping Project”), only partial listings of safe havens for pets were available.
 AWI and the Safe Havens for Pets project addressed this gap with the development of a comprehensive state-by-state directory of sheltering services for pets of domestic violence survivors.
 The entities included are subject to ongoing refinement, and the latest date of reverification is indicated.

 Funding for safe haven pet programs

-AWI has been able to identify a limited number of funding sources for individuals who need a safe place for their companion animals, or for groups interested in providing a safe haven program in their area.
-There may be other sources of funding not listed here; if so, please contact AWI at email@example.com so we can add that information to our list.
+AWI has identified a number of funding sources for those needing a safe place for companion animals or those interested in developing a safe haven program in their community.
+There may be other sources of funding not listed here; if you are aware of additional resources, please contact AWI at [email protected] to add them to this list.